parallelworks/ml-workshop/README.md

 + Start the notebook by clicking on `ml-workshop` in the JupyterLab file browser and then `cvae_example.ipynb`.
 + The notebook stores code, output, and error messages all in the same file.
 + The error messages here are totally normal.
-+ Notebook cells can be run individually by selecting them and clicking on the `Play` icon (right pointing arrow head).
++ Notebook cells can be run individually by selecting them and clicking on the `Play` icon (right pointing arrowhead).
 + Or, you can go to the top menu and select `Kernel > Restart Kernel and Run All` to engage all the cells.
 + While running the steps of the notebook:
   - This small example of generative AI trains a neural network to recognize handwritten digits (0-9).
   - A citation, summary of the job, and an example of extending this approach to a bigger science application is presented at the top of the notebook.
   - The training and visualization steps will each take a few minutes
   - While they run, __if you have opened the JupyterLab session in its own tab__, you can go back to the ACTIVATE `Home` page on your original browser tab to verify your session/workflow is still running.
+  - If you haven't opened the JupyterLab session in its own tab, depending on your browser settings, your notebook can be interupted.
+If this happens, just open the notebook again and rerun it.
   - You can monitor CPU/RAM/disk usage in near real time by selecting the `i` button on the line of your cluster in the `Compute` tile.
   - Or, you can monitor resource usage in the terminal with `htop`, etc.